 This Gmail feature is no secret, but if you’re not using it, you should be!

-As a marketer, your email signature is the perfect place to include your social media profiles, your company website, and more.
 To create or edit your signature, go to Settings, click the “General” tab, and scroll down to “Signature.”
+Simple as that.

 8. Turn On “Nudges”

-Nudges are a great way to be reminded of emails you may have opened and forgot to respond to, or emails you’ve sent that you’re still waiting for a reply.
+Nudges are a great way to be reminded of emails you may have opened and forgot to respond to, or emails you’ve sent that still need a reply.
 The two options are as follows:

 You can turn Nudges on under the “General” tab in your settings.